-Through our Export Promotion services, Bhavana worked with the USAID East Africa Trade & Investment Hub to develop country-level strategic plans and business-level tools and trainings for Uganda, Kenya and Rwanda.
+Through our Export Promotion services, Bhavana worked with the USAID East Africa Trade & Investment Hub to develop country-level strategic plans and business-level tools and trainings for The Ministry of Trade in Uganda, Kenya and Rwanda.
 The goal was to help countries maximize their participation in the Africa Growth & Opportunity Act (AGOA), a preferential trade agreement between the US and many African countries.

-We analyzed a range of elements that impact each countries’ competitiveness in the home décor & fashion accessories sector, from labor issues to availability of inputs.
-In consultation with a range of relevant stakeholders, we developed a sector strategy and prioritized action plan for each country’s Ministry of Trade.
+We analyzed a range of elements that impact each countries’ competitiveness in the home, fashion & accessories sector, from labor issues to availability of material inputs.
+In consultation with a range of relevant stakeholders, we developed a five year national sector strategy and prioritized action plan for each country’s Ministry of Trade.

 Kenya, Rwanda and Uganda’s Ministries of Trade have a clear, actionable vision of how to support the home décor and fashion accessories sectors’ participation in AGOA.
 Artisans and entrepreneurs in these sectors have a resource to help them prepare their businesses for export to the US under AGOA.